 16-24 months (with professional experience)

-- Benefiting from our current links with the media industry, including the BBC, Al Jazeera, Sky, Africa-based media and online outlets here in the UK and elsewhere including USA.
+- Benefit from our current links with the media industry, including ITV and the BBC, and previous links with Al Jazeera and Africa-based media and online outlets here in the UK and elsewhere including the USA2.

-- The course is taught by experienced tutors with decades of practical journalism and public relations experience, and in addition you will have opportunities to attend guest lectures (subject to availability) by top as well as upcoming journalists and public relations practitioners including alumni.
+- The course is taught by experienced tutors with decades of practical journalism and public relations experience, and in addition, you will have opportunities2 to attend guest lectures by top as well as upcoming journalists and public relations practitioners, including alumni (subject to availability).

 Why you should study this course

-- We have links with journalism-media industry, including BBC, in the UK and elsewhere including USA, so we host high-profile guest speakers (subject to availability), who in the past have included a BBC Director-General, Channel 4 founder, a highly respected Channel 4 News anchor and a famous BBC Newsnight presenter.
+- We have links with the journalism-media industry, including BBC and ITV in the UK, so we host high-profile guest speakers (subject to availability), who in the past have included a BBC Director-General, Channel 4 founder, a highly respected Channel 4 News anchor and a famous BBC Newsnight presenter.

 - We help you to acquire the essential knowledge and practical skills needed for a successful career in global journalism or public relations as we get you used to working with multiple forms of media – generating traditional print, audio and video content, all the while embracing new technologies and creating parallel digital content, including social media, blogs and web-based content.

-- You get opportunities to work individually and as part of a team on live projects2 such as a magazine, a global collaborative newscast and student union publications-broadcasts, among others.
+- You get opportunities to work individually and as part of a team on live projects such as a magazine, a global collaborative newscast and student union publications-broadcasts, among others2.

-- Facilities include newsrooms equipped with industry-standard hardware and software, a modern TV studio, radio studios and Media Loan Shop for professional equipment4.
+- Facilities4 include newsrooms equipped with industry-standard hardware and software, a modern TV studio, radio studios and Media Loan Shop for professional equipment.

 What you'll study

-If you’re interested in a career in media industry worldwide, our course is a comprehensive interdisciplinary introduction as well as an advancement of global journalism and public relations, which is underpinned by hands-on professional practice from the outset.
+If you’re interested in a career in the media industry worldwide, our course is a comprehensive interdisciplinary introduction as well as an advancement of global journalism and public relations knowledge, which is underpinned by a hands-on approach to professional practice from the outset.